cepthomas/SublimeBagOfTricks/README.md

 - Loose packages are stored in:
   - `%data_dir%\Packages`
 - Any loose files in `%data_dir%\Packages\%name%` will override files stored in the `%name%.sublime-package file`.
 - There are two special packages: `Default` and `User`.
 Default is always ordered first, User is always ordered last, and others are ordered alphabetically.
 Package ordering comes into effect when merging files between packages, for example `Main.sublime-menu`.
   Any package may contain a file called `Main.sublime-menu`, however this won't override the main menu, instead the files will be merged according to the order of the packages.
 - To create a new package, simply create a new directory under `%data_dir%\Installed Packages`.
 You can access this directory from the `Preferences > Browse Packages` menu.
 - To override a file in an existing package, just create a file with the same name under the `Packages\%name%` directory.
 - To remove items from default menus: In `<user>\AppData\Roaming\Sublime Text 3\Packages`, create a new folder that’s named exactly like the package you want to overwrite.
 For Sublime Core, this is `Default`.
 In this folder, create a new `.sublime-menu` file.
 Either add only your own stuff, or copy the default content and edit it.
 - Style:
   - Themes (`*.sublime-theme`) basically decorate the core UI elements like side-pane, tabs, menus etc.
   - Color schemes are responsible for the syntax-highlighting e.g. `Visual Studio Bold.tmTheme` or `abc.sublime-color-scheme`.
 - Menu filess
   - `Main.sublime-menu`: Primary menu for the application
   - `Side Bar Mount Point.sublime-menu`: Context menu for top-level folders in the side bar
   - `Side Bar.sublime-menu`: Context menu for files and folders in the side bar.
-Has "magic" args for passing file and folder names to commands.Entries with an arg "files": [] will be enabled for files and will pass file names to the command via the arg files.
+Has "magic" args for passing file and folder names to commands.
+  Entries with an arg "files": [] will be enabled for files and will pass file names to the command via the arg files.
   Entries with an arg "dirs": [] will be enabled for folders and will pass file names to the command via the arg dirs.
   Entries with an arg "paths": [] will be enabled for files and folders and will pass file and folder names to the command via the arg paths.
   - `Tab Context.sublime-menu`: Context menu for file tabs
   - `Context.sublime-menu`: Context menu for text areas
   - `Find in Files.sublime-menu`: Menu shown when clicking the ... button in Find in Files panel
   - `Widget Context.sublime-menu`: Context menu for text inputs in various panels.
 Technically this file name can be changed via the "context_menu" setting inside of `Widget.sublime-settings`.